sk-karisma/DBMS_project/README.md

   - Doctor Login
   - Admin Login

 ##  Key Features

 - Centralized data access for medical staff and administration
 - Real-time patient record management
 - Appointment booking and tracking
 - Automated billing and payment status
 - Scalable for both small clinics and large hospitals
-- Role-based login and session handling
+- Role - based login and session handling

 ##  Technologies Used

 - **Modeling Tools**: ERD and UML diagramming software for system design.
 - **MySQL (RDBMS)**: Used for designing and modeling the relational database schema.